 You can choose a simple transfer to the outlet in Barcelona or choose a premium experience with discounts and food included.
 In either case, a bus will drop you off at La Roca Village in the morning and pick you up at the end of your shopping day to take you back to Barcelona.

 Duration: 7 hoursRecommended: If you are going to be in Barcelona for more than five days or you can't resist a shopping haul.

 I recommend taking a tour from Barcelona if you are going to be in the city for four days or more, to make sure you see all the sights on your trip.

-7. Best time of the year to make an excursion from Barcelona
+8. Best time of the year to take a day trip from Barcelona

 Not every month of the year is the ideal time to take a trip to Barcelona, especially when it comes to the Costa Brava.
 In any case, to help you decide between one excursion and not another, here are the best times for each excursion throughout the year: